 I saw Jaws at the Bug House.
 I also saw Freaky Friday with Jody Foster and Friday the 13th too.
 The movies were never new releases.
 They were usually released six months to a year before.
 But this fact was reflected in the ticket price and it was bargain for an kid living in Southie.
 You could bring $5 and get into the movie and have enough left over to purchase something from the concession stand.

 Bringing in outside snacks or drinks was strictly prohibited.
 If you were suspected of smuggling in illegal contraband, you’d be frisked on site.
 Today, if you frisked a 12-year old girl, the cops would be called immediatly and maybe even an arrest made.
 But not back in the late 1970’s and early 80’s in Southie.
 You knew the rules going in – no outside snacks or drinks.
 You dealt with the consequences if you got caught.
 My experiences at the Bug House as a kid still causes fear and anxiety if I decide to sneak in a Kit Kat or a water in the movies to this day. #BugHouseSyndrome.

 I’m not exactly sure what year the Bug House closed its doors.
 I think I was in high school so I’m guessing the mid 1980’s.
-Mega-cineplexs were being built in the suburbs and we city kids were borrowing our parents cars and heading to Braintree or Randolph to see the new releases.
-The building where the Bug House once resided is still there and it is still vacant.
-I secretly hope that one day I’ll see a sign on that building reading “Coming Soon!
-The Grand Re-opening of the Bug House!”
-And I’ll bring my kids there.
+Mega-plex theaters were being built in the suburbs and us city kids were borrowing our parents cars and driving to Braintree or Randolph to go to the movies.

 Photo via Dirty Old Boston